-Camp Nai Nai Nai is a three-day choose your own adventure experience, starting on Friday afternoon at 2:00 PM and ending on Sunday afternoon at 2:00 PM.
+Camp Nai Nai Nai is a 4-day choose your own adventure experience, starting on Friday afternoon at 2:00 PM and ending on Monday afternoon at 2:00 PM.
 The program combines camp-wide community moments with lots of activity options for you to find the vibe that suits you.

 Below is a small sample of the many, many activities planned for camp:

-This year, the standard accommodation for camp is a two-person private room.
-Each hotel-style room has two Queen beds and a private bathroom.
+This is a two-person private room.
+Each hotel-style room has two queen beds and a private bathroom.
 If you have a preferred roommate, and you indicate one another on the registration form, you will be placed together.
 If you do not request a specific roommate, or do not match with your request, one will be assigned to you – and hopefully will become your camp bestie!

-If you’re coming with a group of friends and you’re ready to get back to bunk life, you can choose to be in a bunk cabin all together.
-Bunks are for groups of 4 to 8 campers who want to room together.
-You must list the full names of everyone in your bunk bubble on the registration form.
-Individual campers who do not provide the names of 4-8 roommates will not be added to group bunks.
+If you’re ready for bunk life, you can choose to be in a bunk cabin with your besties.
+Bunks fit 15-20 campers.
+You must list the full names of everyone in your bunk request on the registration form.
+If you are in a group of less than 20 people that are not yet your BFFL’s, they may be in a bunk with you.
 Bunk Cabins include bunk beds with linens, a shared bathroom, and storage space.

 Wondering what you should bring to camp?
-Here is our Packing List for Camp East!
+Here is a past Packing List for Camp East!

 This won’t be your typical camp food!
 Our camp chefs work hard to create menus that are filled with healthy, diverse menus that are super tasty to boot!
 We’ll have meals that are a twist on old camp classics, but with upgrades for our adult palettes.